 We seek to continue providing a well-balanced program in our established areas of strength – America, East Asia, Europe, and the North – while expanding our ability to guide students in the study of Native American history, comparative world history, environmental history, and diverse methodological fields.
 This geographical and methodological not only provides the basis of what is generally considered to be a basic Liberal Arts program in History, but also develops good citizens for Alaska with high-level knowledge of Alaska’s needs, its relation to the world, and how these factors have changed over time.
 Although we are primarily an undergraduate faculty, we offer graduate level courses through the Northern Studies Program, especially the concentration in Northern history.

 Western History Association at UAF

 The Western History Association has selected UAF as its institutional sponsor and the new location for its office.
-Under the terms of the five-year renewable agreement, begun July 1 of this year, History Department Chair and Associate Professor John Heaton will serve as the association's executive director.
+Under the terms of the five-year renewable agreement, begun July 1, 2012, History Department Chair and Professor John Heaton will serve as the association's executive director.
 Founded in 1961, the nonprofit organization is composed of approximately 1,400 scholars and teachers devoted to the study of the history of the North American West.